Antipurity/lenia-game/levels/README.md

 ---

+`api.share()`: returns a URL that opens the current level when navigated to.

+---

 `api.levelSuggest(url, winLose = {lost:0})`: remembers information about a level.
 - Given `url`, remembers it, to recommend to the user later. 🌟 Preferred 🌟
 - Given `url` and `{ won:level.frame, lost:level.score }`, may update the min stored time.